--Delivery of Provisional Ballots and Forms: If the voter registrar wants to take possession of the provisional ballots and forms on election night, the voter registrar must inform the custodian of the election records and post a Notice of Election Night Transfer no later than Friday, May 6, 2016, 24 hours before election day.
+-Delivery of Provisional Ballots and Forms: If the voter registrar wants to take possession of the provisional ballots and forms on election night, the voter registrar must inform the custodian of the election records and post a Notice of Delivery Provisional Ballots (PDF) no later than Friday, May 4, 2018, 24 hours before election day.
 (1 Tex.
 Admin.
 Code.
 Secs.
 81.174(d)(3)).
 However, under this type of delivery, the county voter registrar must go to the office of the custodian of election records and pick up the provisional ballots and forms.

 NOTE: The general custodian of election records (or the early voting clerk, if applicable) must post a Notice of Delivery of Provisional Ballots at least 24 hours before delivery will occur.
 (1 T.A.C.
-81.174(b)(1))
+81.174(b)(1)).

-Saturday, May 7, 2016 - (Election Day)
+Saturday, May 5, 2018 - (Election Day)

-7:00 a.m. - 7:00 p.m. - Polls open.
+7:00 a.m. - 7:00 p.m Polls open.
 (Sec.
 41.031).
 Voter registrar's office is open.
 (Sec.
 12.004(c)).
 Early voting clerk's office is open for early voting activities.
 (Sec.
 83.011).
-A voter may deliver his or her own marked ballot by mail to the early voting clerk's office while the polls are open on election day.
-The voter must provide an acceptable form of identification under Section 63.0101 upon delivery.
+A voter may deliver a marked ballot by mail to the early voting clerk's office while the polls are open on election day.
+The voter must provide an acceptable form of identification upon delivery.
+The identification procedure is the same as that used for personal appearance voting under the court order of August 10, 2016.

-NOTE - NEW LAW: House Bill 1927 (2015) amended Section 86.006 to provide in-person delivery of a mail ballot to the early voting clerk on election day.

 Sick and disabled persons may vote at the main early voting polling place if electronic voting systems are used at regular polling place(s) on election day and the voter has a sickness or condition that prevents the voter from voting in the regular manner without personal assistance or likelihood of injury.
 (Sec.
 104.003).

-5:00 p.m. - Deadline for receiving Application for Emergency Early Voting Ballot Due to

-Sickness or Physical Disability for late ballots to be voted by persons who became sick or disabled on or after Monday, April 25, 2016.
+5:00 p.m Deadline for receiving Application for Emergency Early Voting Ballot Due to Sickness or Physical Disability (PDF) for late ballots to be voted by persons who became sick or disabled on or after Monday, April 23, 2018.
 (Sec.
 102.003(b)).

-7:00 p.m. -

-Deadline for receiving early voting ballots by mail and late ballots cast by voters who became sick or disabled on or after, Monday, April 25, 2016.
+7:00 p.m Regular deadline for receiving early voting ballots by mail.
+BUT see entry for Monday, May 7, 2018 on "late domestic ballots," entry for Thursday May 10, 2018, and the entry for Friday, May 11, 2018 on other "late" ballots.
+Deadline for receiving early voting ballots by mail and late ballots cast by voters who became sick or disabled on or after, Monday, April 23, 2018.
 (Secs.
 86.007(a), 102.006(c)).

-NOTE - Receipt of Mail Ballots: All marked early voting ballots sent by mail from inside the United States must arrive before the time the polls are required to close on election day.
-If the early voting clerk cannot determine whether a ballot arrived before the deadline, the ballot is considered to have arrived at the time the place at which the carrier envelopes are deposited was last inspected for removal of returned ballots.
+NOTE - Receipt of Mail Ballots: All early voting ballots sent by mail from inside the United States that are received by 7:00 p.m. on election day, May 5, 2018, must be counted on election night.
+If the carrier envelope does not bear a cancellation mark or a receipt mark, the ballot must arrive before the time the polls are required to close on election day.
 (Sec.
-86.007(a)).
+86.007(a)(1).
+If the early voting clerk cannot determine whether a ballot arrived before that deadline, the ballot is considered to have arrived at the time the place at which the carrier envelopes are deposited was last inspected for removal of returned ballots.
+(Sec.
+86.007(b)).
 The early voting clerk must check the mailbox for early voting mail ballots at least once after the time for regular mail delivery.
 (Sec.
 86.007(b)).
-A marked early voting mail ballot that is not timely returned may not be counted unless the ballot may be counted late, pursuant to Section 86.007(d), which applies to ballots mailed from outside the United States.